open-multinet/docker-am/README.md

 * max_containers : The maximum number of container hosted by your DockerMaster
 * ipv6_prefix : If you have an ipv6 address on your host set the prefix in /64 or /80 (for example : 2607:f0d0:1002:51::) and each container will get a ipv6 in this range
+* host, password and port : Parameters to connect to the dockermanager daemon (when using a remote dockermanager, see below)
-* host : The ipv4 of your DockerMaster host (will be used to join containers with port forwarding and control the DockerMaster from the AM with SSH)
+* public_host : The ipv4 of your DockerMaster host (will be used to join containers with port forwarding and control the DockerMaster from the AM with SSH)
 * starting\_ipv4\_port : This is the first range used by docker for port forwarding.
 For example if you set 12000, the first container should be reachable on port 12000, the second on port 12001, ...
 The AM uses the first port available from 12000 to 12000+max\_containers

 ## Configure a DockerMaster